 Old Town San Diego is a a sort of living museum, where you can explore the origins of California while enjoying some of the city’s best Mexican food.
 It’s all a bit kitsch, but a good place to get to know the area’s history, plus the Mexican food is really good.
 It’s the site of the first Spanish settlement in the US.
 If you feel like embracing the tourist vibe, there’s a narrated hop-on-hop-off tour you can do.

 The Embarcadero is an area along the waterfront where you can explore some of San Diego’s top attractions: the Maritime Museum, the USS Midway (a long serving aircraft carrier with 29 restored aircrafts on board) and the Star of India (the world’s oldest active ship).
 It’s also home to Seaport Village, a collection of shops and restaurants, including our favourite, Puesto, which has amazing Mexican food.
 The Embarcedero is also where you can hop on a boat for a harbour cruise or some whale watching (between December and April).
 Buy a skip-the-line USS Midway ticket here.
 Or you could try your hand at driving your own speed boat!

 5. Ocean Beach, Mission Beach or Pacific Beach

 There are plenty of beaches to choose from in San Diego, but these are a few favourites: Ocean Beach is a traditionally hippy option; Mission Beach is home to the Belmont Park fun fair and amusements; and Pacific Beach is a good place to get started surfing.
 You could also head north to Del Mar.

 6. A few more options

-Depending on your interests, another few key San Diego attractions are: Petco Park baseball stadium; a self-guided craft beer walking tour; catching the sunset at Sunset Cliffs; and visiting the Point Loma lighthouse
+Depending on your interests, another few key San Diego attractions are: Petco Park baseball stadium; a self-guided craft beer walking tour; a guided tour of craft breweries; catching the sunset at Sunset Cliffs; and visiting the Point Loma lighthouse.